 - Schools today need to have updated classrooms and instructional technology to better prepare students for college or the workforce.

 - Repairing and upgrading our schools will help retain and attract quality teachers because classrooms will be up-to-date, have the resources and tools needed, and schools will be clean and safe.

 - Measure Z would ensure students have the same arts and music education opportunities as students in wealthier districts.

-The Board of Trustees began review, inquiry, and discussions into the current state of all school facilities in the Washington Unified School District.
+The Board of Trustees began to review and discuss the current state of all school facilities in the Washington Unified School District.
 A Facilities Master Plan was created representing the voices of parents, staff, and community for the future facilities of the District.